DeBaFig/1st-term/README.md

    Does this item have financing options? [y/n]: y
 ```

-After there'll be a summary and a menu and you'll be able to see how much money do you need.
+After there'll be a summary and a menu and you'll be able to see how much money you need.

  ```
  Item Priority Financed        Cost